 A joint will is a testamentary instrument for two individuals in the same document.
-Joint wills are sometimes drafted as joint and mutual wills.
+These types of wills are sometimes drafted as joint and mutual wills.
 In the United States, joint wills may be used by married couples to pass their estates using identical provisions for each spouse.
 In most joint wills, a husband and wife bequeath all their property to each other.
 Upon the death of the surviving spouse, the surviving spouseís property passes according to provisions that were agreed upon by both spouses and contained in the joint will executed by both of them.
 There are many potential problems with joint wills and mutual wills, as discussed below.
 Joint wills are known to be particularly problematic when stepchildren are involved or there are children from a previous relationship.
 See